Monday, May 18, 2015

 Your journey here was done; you gave your heart and then some.

-Now it’s time for me to find a new purpose amidst this strife.
+Now it’s time to find a new purpose amidst this strife.

 Pick up the pieces and make a new life.